drgx/react-thanos-snap/readme.md

 - The idea of this project also comes from [red stappler tutorial](https://redstapler.co/thanos-snap-effect-javascript-tutorial/).
 I porting the logic to the react and use some modification on the animation.
 So super thanks to the [red stapper](https://redstapler.co) for creating the great tutorial!

 - The Amazing infinity gauntlet logo image for this repo is owned by [Jamie Ferrato](https://dribbble.com/shots/4595136-Infinity-Gauntlet).
-I own no rights to the image..
+I own no rights to the image.

 # License